 - For pleasure

 In every parenting workshop, I say these things to the parents and many of them tell me “It isn’t fair.
-You are a teacher, you know what you need to teach and you know how to teach it, it is your job”.
+You’re a teacher.
+You know what you need to teach and you know how to teach it.
+It’s your job”.

-It is true, which is why I am going to write today’s post and share with you some tips on how to teach your kids reading for information.
-Next week, I will write about reading for pleasure.
+It’s true, which is why I am writing today’s post and sharing with you some great tips on how to teach your kids reading for information, as well as reading for pleasure.

 Although I am referring to books below, the same tips apply to reading articles, Internet posts and assignment instructions.